-The Supreme Court revived a challenge by a death row inmate in Oklahoma on Tuesday who claims prosecutors “sex-shamed” her during her trial.
-Brenda Andrew claimed prosecutors called her a “slut puppy”, holding up her underwear for the jury.
+The US Supreme Court on Tuesday revived a challenge by a death row inmate in Oklahoma who claims prosecutors “sex-shamed” her during her trial.
+Brenda Andrew claimed prosecutors called her a “slut puppy,” holding up her underwear for the jury.

 Andrew faces the death penalty for the 2001 murder of her husband, Rob Andrew.
-In November 2001, Rob Andrew was fatally shot and Andrew suffered from a gunshot wound to her arm.
-The incident occurred when Rob Andrew came to the family house to pick up the two minor children for Thanksgiving.
-That same year Andrew began a relationship with James Pavatt and filed for divorce from her husband resulting in him moving out.
-Shortly after the incident Andrew and Pavatt left for Mexico with the children and were apprehended in February 2002 upon their return to the States.
+In November 2001, Rob Andrew was fatally shot and Brenda Andrew suffered from a gunshot wound to her arm.
+The incident occurred when Rob Andrew came to the family house to pick up the couple’s two minor children for Thanksgiving.
+That same year, Brenda Andrew had begun a relationship with James Pavatt and filed for divorce from her husband, resulting in him moving out.
+Shortly after the incident, Andrew and Pavatt left for Mexico with the children.
+They were apprehended in February 2002 upon their return to the States.

 [T]he State exploited sex-based stereotypes and presented concededly irrelevant evidence about her sexual history, gender presentation, demeanor, and motherhood.
 At trial, the prosecution relentlessly derided Ms. Andrew, using sexually-charged descriptions to cast her in the role of an unchaste wife.
 The State elicited testimony about Ms. Andrew’s “short skirt, low-cut tops, just sexy outfits,” “very tight” dresses, “a leather outfit” that was not “appropriate,” and otherwise “improper clothing.”
 The State’s sexbased argument peaked when the prosecution called Ms. Andrew a “slut puppy” and displayed her thong underwear during its guilt-phase closing argument.